smfo/whatILearntToday/React/forms.md

 ### The select tag
 As the textarea tag the select tag is very similar to the input tag.
-Here the value is set on the select tag, and value if is initialized in the constructor instead of using a default "selected" attribute like in html.
+Here the value is set on the select tag, and the value is initialized in the constructor instead of using a default "selected" attribute like in html.
 ```javascript
 class FlavorForm extends React.Component {